huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 ## OCR PDFs within Uwazi

-PDFs sometimes have text locked inside of scanned documents or images.
-You can convert this text inside your pdf into machine-readable and searchable text using the Optical Character Recognition (OCR) functionality within Uwazi.
+Sometimes, text contained within a PDF is “locked” inside a digital image, meaning that we can’t directly work with it -- highlight it, copy and paste it elsewhere, annotate it, etc. You can convert it into machine-readable and searchable text using the Optical Character Recognition (OCR) functionality within Uwazi.

-Step 1: Navigate to the **Settings** area and then click on **Collections**.
+Step 1: Navigate to the **Settings** area and then click on **Collection**.

-Step 2: Under **Services**, toggle on the **Document OCR Trigger** to activate the OCR service and click on **Save**.
-If you do not see this option in your Collection Settings and would need this service, please contact HURIDOCS.
+Step 2: Under **Services**, toggle on the **Document OCR Trigger** option to activate the OCR service and click on **Save**.

-Step 3: Go to the **Library**, choose the entity that has the main pdf that you want to OCR, and click the **View** button to see the document in full.
+  - Note: If you do not see this option in your collection’s settings and require this service, please contact HURIDOCS.

-- Note: When non-OCRed documents are uploaded as the primary document, often Uwazi detects and labels the language of the pdf as ‘Other’ because it cannot identify the language of the text.
-It will also say **Unsupported OCR language** at the top right side of the document viewer.
+Step 3: Navigate to the **Library** and locate the entity which holds the **Primary Document** (PDF) that you want to OCR.
+Click on the entity to expand the right sidebar and see more details about the entity.
+You will see the file name of the entity’s **Primary Document** alongside a label indicating the language of its contents (e.g. ```English```).
+Click the **View** button to see the document in full.

-Before initiating the OCR service, click **Edit** by the primary document and change the language from ‘Other’ to the language of the document itself, then click **Save**.
+  - Note: When non-OCRed documents are first uploaded as the Primary Document of an entity, Uwazi often labels the document’s language as Other because it cannot identify the language of the text.
+Consequently, a notice will appear in the top right of the document viewer that says **Unsupported OCR language**.
+For such documents, before initiating the OCR service, click the white **Edit** button next to the Primary Document’s file name and change the language from ```Other``` to the actual language of the document.
+Then click **Save**.

-Step 4: In full view, click on the **OCR PDF** button on the top right side of the document viewer.
-The button will change into **In OCR Queue** while Uwazi is processing your document.
-Depending on the size and length of your document, it could take a few seconds or minutes.
-Once the service has completed, the status will change into **OCR ✔**.
+Step 4: Within the document viewer, click on the **OCR PDF** button on the top right.
+The button will then change to say In **OCR Queue** while Uwazi is processing the document.
+Depending on the size and length of the document, the process could take anywhere from a few seconds to a few minutes.
+Once the process has finished, the status will change to say **OCR ✔**.

-- Note: After the process of OCR, the original file that was uploaded to the entity will be placed in the **Supporting Files** section, while the new OCRed file will be prefixed with ‘ocr’ and added into the **Primary Documents** section.
-The original file can either be retained or deleted, as preferred.
+  - Note: After the OCR process has finished, the original document that was uploaded to the entity will be placed in the **Supporting Files** section of the entity, while the new OCRed document will be added to the **Primary Documents** section with a filename that is prefixed with OCR.
+You are free to keep the original file attached as a **Supporting File** or delete it from the entity completely, according to your preference.

-## How to configure the filters sidebar in the Library
+## Configuring and using the filters sidebar in the Library

 **Filters** appear on the right sidebar of the **Library** ![](images/image_0.png).
 Mixing and matching different Filters can help you to quickly navigate your Uwazi collection.
 The **Filters** sidebar also acts as a sort of dashboard for the data in your collection, displaying aggregates of the different types of entities and different properties that they contain.